 Brazil provides rich opportunities for companies from a wide array of sectors.
-However, developing such opportunities requires a strong understanding of the social, political, legal and economic … Read more
+However, developing such opportunities requires a strong understanding of the social, political, legal and economic factors that shape the Brazilian … Read more

 For a foreign company, entering the Brazilian market is typically a multi-staged process.
-The final stage of that process - the creation of an operationally effective subsidiary - represents both a … Read more
+The final stage of that process - the creation of an operationally effective subsidiary - represents both a significant investment of time … Read more

 Brazil’s size and cultural uniqueness pose a challenge for businesses looking to forge local relationships.
-Heathfield’s extensive and trusted networks in Brazil can help you generate and … Read more
+Heathfield’s extensive and trusted networks in Brazil can help you generate and strengthen such relationships, and turn … Read more